0xCCF4/ufuzz/README.md

 nix run
 ```

-To built and deploy the fuzzer device UEFI app, the fuzzer instrumentor must be running, then
+To built and deploy the fuzzer device UEFI app, first, change the IP settings, then; fuzzer instrumentor must be running, then
 compile and deploy the app using:
 ```bash
 HOST_NODE="put IP of the instrumentor here" cargo xtask put-remote --startup fuzzer_device
 ```

 Then boot the fuzzer master.

+---

 The fuzzing results will be stored to `/home/thesis/database.json` (fuzzer master) by default
 and can be viewed by running (fuzzer master):